Counter-fraud

 Other bodies

-The objectives of this forum are to share counter-fraud intelligence and promote opportunities for joint working across all sectors in Scotland.
-It also looks at how counter-fraud best practice can be disseminated to public sector organisations in Scotland.
+We work closely with the Scottish Government to share counter-fraud intelligence and promote opportunities for joint working across all sectors in Scotland.

-The Counter Fraud Maturity Model provides guidance on how mature your counter-fraud controls are.
+The Scottish Government's Counter-Fraud Maturity Model provides guidance on how mature your counter-fraud controls are.

 Police Scotland